dagger/dagger/docs/current/sdk/go/959738-get-started.md

 This tool imports the Dagger SDK and defines two functions: `main()`, which provides an interface for the user to pass in an argument, and `build()`, which is where the pipeline will be defined in the next steps.

 The `main()` function accepts a git repo url as an argument.
 This is a Go repo that the tool will build in the following steps.

+The `build()` function currently just creates a dagger client with `dagger.Connect()`.
+In the next steps, this will provide the interface for executing commands against the Dagger engine.

 1. Install the Dagger Go SDK